 PTXdist uses the kernel configuration, KConfig, files present throughout the BSP for straightforward user configuration of individual settings and drivers.
 The platform, kernel, and project's root filesystem configuration menus will be the most beneficial.

-The phyCORE-OMAP44xx PD12.2.0 BSP uses PTXdist version 2012.03.0, see Section 2.2 for additional information on using PTXdist.
+The phyCORE-AM335x PD12.1.0 BSP uses PTXdist version 2012.03.0, see Section 2.2 for additional information on using PTXdist.
+If a symbolic link was not created between ptxdist and ptxdist-2012.03.0 as described in Section 2.2.4, affix all ptxdist commands with 2012.03.0 resulting inptxdist-2012.03.0.